-Our SENCo is: Corina Antcliff & Susan Moss
+Our SENCos are: Corina Antcliff & Laura Sims

 We are a mainstream inclusive school and aim to meet the needs of all children and put provision in place to reduce their barriers to learning.

 Currently these are some of the range of needs we are providing for: